littlecodemonkey/blog/content/_index.md

 - My Homepage can be found here: [Homepage](http://1oca1host.com)
 - My LinkedIn can be found here: [LinkedIn](https://www.linkedin.com/in/kunzman/)
 - My GitHub can be found here: [Github](https://github.com/littlecodemonkey)

+### Future Technology Plans
+- Write Book on Application Security
+- Write Book on Attacker Mindset
+- Take a deeper dive into cloud and containerization

 {{< /tab >}}
-{{< tab "Woodworking" >}}
+{{< tab "Vocational" >}}

-## Woodworking
+## Vocational
-My son and I have a weekly woodworking and maker channel on YouTube called [Friday Workshop](https://www.youtube.com/channel/UCw_6_OqDIcTAPEFeYzbuY_w).

-Feel free to follow us to see the projects we build, and watch our journey of making cool stuff.
-We currently have well over 50 videos online and you can find some of the videos here.
+My son and I have a weekly woodworking channel on YouTube called **[Friday Workshop](https://www.youtube.com/channel/UCw_6_OqDIcTAPEFeYzbuY_w)**.
+We currently have well over 50 videos online and you can find some of the videos [HERE](https://www.youtube.com/channel/UCw_6_OqDIcTAPEFeYzbuY_w).

-{{< youtube id="VqHcDmcvczQ" title="Shop Tour 2021" >}}
+{{< figure src="/blog/img/index/FW_logo_red.png" alt="FW Logo" >}}

+### Friday Workshop Overview
+I chose the medium of woodworking originally to bond with my son over a jointly acquired skill.
+This has been wonderful, and the time that we have spent together has been amazing.
+This was also originally started to get him over the bordom of coronavirus lockdowns.
+After the lockdowns have subsided, we still continue to learn woodworking.

+### Surprise Knowledge
+We have found a passion for the hobby and really enjoy spending the time together.
+Not only have we gained the woodworking skills, but also the surprising bonus skills:

+- graphic artwork
+- video editing
+- audio editing
+- marketing
+- and other production skills that are required to keep a weekly channel on YouTube going.

+### Future Plans
+We plan to branch out from woodworking into other makerspaces eventually and the plan is to get Friday Workshop involved in the following vocational skills.

+- Woodworking
+- Welding
+- Electronics
+- 3d printing
+- Machining

 {{< /tab >}}
 {{< tab "Understanding" >}}
 ## Understanding